A gloomy day in Pontedilegno-Tonale: what can you do when it rains?

-- Sport: in Ponte di Legno and Edolo you can enjoy a nice swim in the 25 metre pool; the town of Vermiglio on the other hand has an indoor climbing wall in the sports centre.
+- Sport: in Ponte di Legno and Edolo you can enjoy a nice swim in the 25 metre pool; the towns of Vermiglio and Edolo on the other hand have an indoor climbing wall in the sports centre.
 You can even go skating in bad weather thanks to the indoor rink in Temù.

 - Families: a visit to the Hydroelectric Power Plant in Edolo is very interesting where by walking through a 700-metre tunnel carved in the rock adults and children can understand the importance of water as a renewable energy source.

 - Culture: if it rains in the Pontedilegno-Tonale Ski Area, it is culture that dominates: churches and museums await visitors in any type of weather!

 - Health centres and Spa – new in 2022: A 6 floor thermal centre

 - Museums full of history, 2 of which dedicated to the Great War